Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Winter HochsaasBerghütte bei Hochsaas im Winter (Foto: Seraina Zellweger)

-Several hikes and walks of all difficulty levels take you places that will take your breath away.
-Like for instance the popular Zermatt five-lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes with breathtaking views of the Matterhorn.
+Countless hikes and walks of all difficulty levels will take you to places that will leave you speechless.
+For example, the popular Zermatt 5-Lakes Walk, which takes about 2.5 hours.
+It leads past five crystal-clear mountain lakes and offers stunning views of the Matterhorn along the way.

 Zermatt HerbstBergdorf Zermatt im Herbst (Foto: Zermatt Tourismus Pascal Gertschen)